 I was so surprised at how well these easy paper spinners ( or paper helicopters ) worked.
 They take less than two minutes to put together, spin amazingly well and inspire some great investigations.
-They are also part of my Tray a Day series, which is a series of science activities using simple materials that fit in a tray!
+They are also part of my Tray a Day series, which is a program of science activities using simple materials that fit in a tray!

 What you need: